 - The reasons why professionals use the speed bag

-One important part to remember is that if this is your first time hitting the speed bag, it is going to suck and you’ll feel frustrated (until you won’t).
+One important part to remember is that if this is your first time hitting the speed bag, it is going to be difficult and you’ll feel frustrated (until you won’t).

-Hitting a speed bag is very different from hitting the heavy bag.
+Hitting a speed bag is very different from hitting a heavy bag.

-Standing square-on to the speed bag will give you balance and will prevent you from over-reaching/over-committing.
+Standing square-on to the speed bag will give you balance and will prevent you from overreaching.

-When you hit the speed bag, you need to be slightly less than an arm’s length away like you can see below in the photo of Lomachenko:
+When you hit the speed bag, you need to be slightly less than an arm’s length away as you can see below in the photo of Lomachenko: